 Previous compulsory activities (work requirements) will still be valid even if the compulsory activities (work requirements) have been changed later.
 This also applies to previous courses with course codes BUS426N and BUS426E.
 Valid compulsory activities (work requirements) in MRR411E Auditing I is valid as compulsory activities (work requirements) for MRR411 Revision I, and vice versa.

-In the event of repetition under the right to postal studies pursuant to the Regulations on full-time studies at the Norwegian School of Management § 2-10, no requirement for compulsory activities (work requirements) applies.
+In the event of repetition under the right to postal studies pursuant to the Regulations on full-time studies at the Norwegian School of Economics § 2-10, no requirement for compulsory activities (work requirements) applies.

 A - F

 Eilifsen, Aa., W. F. Messier Jr., S. M. Glover and D. F. Prawitt.
 (EMGP) 2014.
 Auditing & Assurance Services Third International Edition, McGraw-Hill.